tjira/acorn/README.md

 ### Downloading Release

 You can download the latest release [here](https://github.com/tjira/acorn/releases/latest).
-The provided artifact is a statically linked ELF executable built with musl libc, so it embeds its own C standard library and has no external runtime dependencies, letting it run on any reasonably recent Linux kernel regardless of the user space environment.
-If the program exits with an `Illegal Instruction` fault, the host processor is missing one or more instruction set extensions such as SSE4.2 or AVX2 that were enabled during compilation.
-In that case clone the repository and build it on the target machine.
+Two versions of the executable are available, with one built using musl libc and the other using GNU libc.
+The musl version is a statically linked ELF executable that embeds its own C standard library and has no external runtime dependencies, allowing it to run on any Linux kernel regardless of the user space environment.
+The GNU version, linked against GNU libc, depends on the host system's runtime libraries but can offer better integration with glibc-based distributions.

 ### Compilation